stephane-martin/bouncer/README.md

 # Stopping

-Send SIGTERM or SIGINT to the process.
+Send SIGTERM or SIGINT to the `nginx-auth-ldap` process.

 # Reload configuration

-Send SIGHUP to the process.
+Send SIGHUP to the `nginx-auth-ldap` process.

+# Watch the flow of requests

+- `nginx-auth-ldap monitor` in the terminal
+- `http://127.0.0.1:8081/events` pushes the requests logs as server-side events

+Needs Redis.

 # Health check